 Not long after I decided to go home, I got a phone call from my Mom.
 Her and my step Dad were moving.
 Not across the street, or town, or even a different but closer state- but to Fargo, ND.
 I didn’t even know where that was on the map.
 This meant that for my son and I- were weren’t going home but going to another new place.
 We were starting over again.
 But, at least I would have my Mom for that year.

-The music of that next year was the scream of a baby that seemed to never be happy, and the cry of my Mom who wanted nothing more than to go home.
+The music of that next year was the scream of a baby that seemed never to be happy, and the cry of my Mom who wanted nothing more than to go home.
 I found it hard to relate to her as her husband was safe, and they owned the most expensive house in all of Fargo.
 What in the world could she miss so much?
 Part of me began to resent home because of it.
-My, “must go home” because a never again.
+My “must go home” because of a never again.
 I didn’t ever want to be so dependant on a place for happiness.
-I wanted my joy and hapiness rooted in Christ, and Christ alone.
+I wanted my joy and happiness rooted in Christ, and Christ alone.
 Not my husband, not rivers, not where I was located, but in Jesus.
 From that point on, I changed everything about my outlook and grew leaps and bounds closer to Jesus.
-I let go of my childish ways, and became a Mother and a Wife, but more importantly a women of God.
+I let go of my childish ways and became a Mother and a Wife, but more importantly women of God.

 400 days passed and it was time to go back to North Carolin and welcome my husband home.
-A week later he was honorably discharged from the Army and we wer again, free.
+A week later he was honorably discharged from the Army and us were again, free.
 Where did we go?
 Do we go home?
 Do we stay?
 Or do we find more adventure?

 Then, at 7:34 am I got a call from a familiar area code.
 It was 5:34 am there- never in our almost ten years away had we ever received a call from home that early.
 My stomach dropped as I answered.
 On the other line was my hysterical sister law.
-After minutes of trying to speak, she put her Mom on the phone and I heard the news that forever changed everything.
+After minutes of trying to speak, she put her Mom on the phone, and I heard the news that forever changed everything.
 “Your brother committed suicide last night.”
 Though this was my brother in law, I’ve known him since he was nine- he was my brother too.
-Now though, I was faced with calling my husband to come home from work- and break his heart with the news.
-That ten minutes was the longest ten minutes of my life.
+Now, though, I was faced with calling my husband to come home from work- and break his heart with the news.
+That ten minute was the longest ten minutes of my life.
 The next few weeks were all a blur.
 Funerals.
 Viewings to say goodbye.
 Fevers.
 Hallucinations.
-Heart ache.
+Heartache.
 Anger.
-Worry for his son.
-Wanting so bad to just go home, but wanting so bad to just not leave.
+The worry for his son.
+Wanting so bad just to go home, but wanting so bad just not to leave.